BxCppDev/bxjsontools/README.md

-* the              JsonSerializer             C++              library (https://github.com/SGSSGene/JsonSerializer)  : large  parts of  the code from  JsonSerializer has been  reused with a  few modifications (coding style, file splitting and minor changes in the interface).
+* the              JsonSerializer             C++              library (https://github.com/SGSSGene/JsonSerializer)  : large  parts of  the code from  JsonSerializer has been  reused with a  few modifications (coding style, file splitting, minor changes in the interface, addons).
 * By default, some (bx)jsontools' parts depends on Boost.
 This can be inhibited at configuration.